DuckDuckGo CEO: 'Google and Facebook Are Watching Our Every Move Online. It's Time To Make Them Stop' - Slashdot

 Once the advertisers realise that most of the "tracks" they are following are worthless, there will be little incentive for them to advertise online.
 Then the whole "free" (gratis) internet will collapse and we'll only have paywalled sites and government propaganda machines to visit.

-Some months ago, I used DDG as my primary search engine during some weeks.
-Although I was seeing notable differences with respect to the one I was escaping from (Google), I kept using it mostly for what they (say that) represent: a small, remotely-working (I am a remote worker myself) and privacy-concerned

-Not Washington but Brussels (Score:2)
+Not Washington but Brussels (Score:3)

 I'm just not that worried (Score:5, Insightful)